alessiocali/ffxiv-dnd-adventures/scars-of-the-twelveswood/source.md

 Please use the GM Binder Contact button to send me any suggestion you might have for improvements - I still have a lot to learn to make a good adventure!

-\columnbreak
+\pagebreakNum

 ## Presenting the world of Hydaelyn
 As veteran Final Fantasy XIV players well know, Hydaelyn (and its universe) is a large world inhabited by all sorts of creatures, with its own geography, history, conflicts and rules of physics.
 While I would encourage the narrator to present relevant elements as they come, a brief introduction could be useful to clear up some points, without tiring the players with hours long monologues on the applications of aetherology to the fishing techniques of the early settlers of Vylbrand.
 Speaking of which...

 ### Aether
-While aetherology on its own is a huge subject (**EE1p008** for the basics) its importance and pervasiveness in the Final Fantasy XIV universe is such that the players should at the very least know this: all living matter, in one way or the other, is comprised of aether.
+While aetherology on its own is a huge subject (**EE1 008** for the basics) its importance and pervasiveness in the Final Fantasy XIV universe is such that the players should at the very least know this: all living matter, in one way or the other, is comprised of aether.
 Aetherial energy can be further subdivided in six elements - fire, wind, ice, water, lightning and earth - and two poles - astral and umbral.
 Manipulation of natural aether is what Eorzeans call "magic".

 #### Aetherytes and the Aetherial Plane
 While this module does not involve aetherytes for transportation, the Narrator might decide to introduce them as landmarks for the players exploration, which in turn might pick the players' curiosity.
 As a brief explanation, aetherytes are what allow teleportation magic in Eorzea, which relies on decomposing one's own body into its aetherial constituents, then sending it through a dimension of pure aether - parallel to the more commonly experienced "material" plane - to allow instant travel between far locations.
 Aetherytes act as both bridges and beacons between the two planes, preventing travelers from getting lost in the sea of aether.
-See **EE1p010**.
+See **EE1 010**.

 ### The Eorzean / Aldenard Continent
 The biggest and most aether-rich continent of Hydaelyn, Eorzea's territory is split among four different city-states: the forest city of Gridania, the sultanate of Ul'dah, the pirate-state of Limsa Lominsa and the Holy See of Ishgard.
 With the exception of the latter, all three are protected by the so called Grand Companies, military corps tasked with administering justice and guarding the common folks: Gridania's Twin Adders, Ul'dah's Immortal Flames and Limsa Lominsa's Maelstorm.
-See **EE1p012**.
+See **EE1 012**.

 #### The common tongue
 If anyone is wondering, there is a Common language spoken on Hydaelyn, and it is in fact the Eorzean language, originated from Hyuran settlers of Aldenard.
 It has its own alphabet, which maps one-to-one to the English alphabet, although barely half of the population of Eorzea is literate.
-The Eorzean is also spoken among beast tribes, although many have their own ticks and quirks about it (**EE2p034**).
+The Eorzean is also spoken among beast tribes, although many have their own ticks and quirks about it (**EE2 034**).

-\pagebreakNum
+\columnbreak

 ### The Garlemald Empire
 While not pivotal to this story, the Garlemald Empire cannot be ignored for its role played in the Calamity.
 Homed in the northern continent of Ilsabard, this once isolated nation has recently been favored by a sudden technological burst - the so called Magitek Revolution.
 Following its newly acquired military prowess, it has since started a campaign of conquer and annexation hostile to Eorzea.
-See **EE1p176.**
+See **EE1 176.**

 ### Beast Tribes and Primals
 The primary point of scorn for Legatus Gaius van Baelsar in its campaign for conquering Eorzea was the presence in its territory of numerous beastmen tribes, which have been known to wield a type of magic capable of summoning beasts of immense aetherial power, better known as primals (or eikons in the Garlean tongue), which said tribes venerate as godlike beings.

 While the true nature of primals is a matter of debate, the danger they pose to Hydaelyn itself is well known: in order to sustain their physical form, they rely both on the fervor of their believers and on the surrounding aether, which they keep consuming until none is left to bear life.
 What also makes them incredibly dangerous foes to face is their ability to enslave (or *temper*, as it is often said) whoever gets exposed to an excess of their own aether.
 The victim of tempering are forevermore bound to the primal, and no cure exists to these lost souls but a swift death.
-See **EE1p11** for more details on primals and tempering.
+See **EE1 11** for more details on primals and tempering.

+\pagebreakNum

->##### More recent developments - Spoilers up to Shadowbringer 5.4
+> ##### More recent developments - Spoilers up to Shadowbringer 5.4
->While we are waiting for a much needed Encyclopaedia Eorzea III (please Koji make that happen) the interested Narrator should know these two facts:
+> While we are waiting for a much needed Encyclopaedia Eorzea III (please Koji make that happen) the interested Narrator should know these two facts:
 >
 > * There is nothing divine in primals.
 In fact, primal summoning is a form of ancient magic known as Creation Magic, capable of manifesting anything the caster can imagine through aetherial manipulation alone.
 The Ascians, originally wielders of such magic, have imparted this knowledge on beast tribes to further their agenda.
 > * Tempering is the result of two factors: mind corruption to subjugate the victim, and a strong aetherial imbalance towards the primal's element.
 While not even the Allagans could find a cure, the Scions of the Seventh Dawn have recently developed a method which, although vexing on the caster, can revert some less severe forms of tempering - those who have not gone as far as twisting the victim's body.

 #### (Un)Defining "Beastmen"
 It is worth mentioning that the definition of "beastmen", as opposed to "enlightened" races such those inhabithing the City-States of Eorzea, is one born of racism and political opportunity.
-In fact there is no objective mean of distinguishing the two, as it is very well exposed in **EE2p250**.
+In fact there is no objective mean of distinguishing the two, as it is very well exposed in **EE2 250**.

-\columnbreak

 ### Eorzea's Eras and the Calamity
 Eorzea's history has forever since been alternating times of prosperity (or Astral Eras) with times of decay (or Umbral Eras).
-Each Umbral Era has always been ushered by catastrophic events known as "Calamities" (see **EE1p014**), each aligned with a specific aetherial force - sudden floods of water, disastrous earthquakes, years long droughts - all except the very last one and most recent.
+Each Umbral Era has always been ushered by catastrophic events known as "Calamities" (see **EE1 014**), each aligned with a specific aetherial force - sudden floods of water, disastrous earthquakes, years long droughts - all except the very last one and most recent.

 #### The Fall of Dalamud
 Five years before the start of A Realm Reborn an imperial machination led by legatus Nael Van Darnus has brought the fall of Hydaelyn's lesser moon - Dalamud - down on the continent of Eorzea, during the battle of Carteneau - Eorzea's last standing against Garlemald invasion.
 To everyone's surprise, the moon itself wasn't cause for concern, but its contents: from therein the elder primal, Bahamut, burst forth and laid waste to the entire continent in a matter of seconds.

 Before all could be lost, however, the Archon Louisoux Leveilleur conjured a potent sealing magic which ultimately spelled the dragon's - as well as the scholar's - demise.
 Little is known of what happened after, as no eye-witness seem to recall the moments immediately after - probably a side effect of the burst of magical energy due to Louisoux's incantation.
 The fall of Dalamud - and the subsequent rain of fire caused by Bahamut - would eventually be known simply as "The Calamity", and would mark the beginning of Eorzea's Seventh Umbral Era.

-A detailed recount of the Battle of Carteneau, as well as the descent of Dalamud and Van Darnus' twisted plans, can be found on **EE1p041-046**.
+A detailed recount of the Battle of Carteneau, as well as the descent of Dalamud and Van Darnus' twisted plans, can be found on **EE1 041-046**.

 \pagebreakNum